 - the MMR vaccine (measles, mumps, and rubella)

-Gold injections have long been used to treat RA and other inflammatory joint diseases.
-They have previously been proven successful for many people with RA.
+Gold injections had long been used to treat RA and other inflammatory joint diseases.
+They had previously been proven successful for many people with RA.

 Researchers once thought that RA and tuberculosis were related.
 Eventually, that theory was debunked, and the idea that gold could treat RA and provide significant symptom relief was confirmed.

-Gold injections are injected into a muscle, usually the buttock, by a medical professional.
-Individuals need to lie down during injection and wait at least 10 minutes before sitting up or standing to avoid lightheadedness.
+Gold injections were injected into a muscle, usually the buttock, by a medical professional.
+Individuals needed to lie down during injection and wait for a few minutes before sitting up or standing to avoid lightheadedness.

-Dosage depends on the person’s medical condition, the severity of symptoms, and their response to treatment.
-Injections are given once a week until there is improvement.
-After that, they are given twice a month or less.
-If RA symptoms return or worsen, then an individual will go back to having the injections weekly.
+After that, they were given twice a month or less.
+If RA symptoms returned or worsened, then an individual went back to having the injections weekly.

-Gold injection treatment must be used regularly for the best results.
-It can take up to 3 months before people see significant results.
-People should inform their doctors if symptoms do not get better or worsen after this time.
+Gold injection treatment needed to be used regularly for the best results.
+It could take up to 4–6 months before people saw significant results.

 - nausea and vomiting